 The course contained a fair bit of “preaching” about the dangers of speeding but I suppose this is quite right.

 After all, we could all do with a reminder that the cars we drive are effectively weapons that can destroy lives if not driven responsibly.

 I suppose the most embarrassing part of attending the course for me was the fact that I had to drive to it in a car with my firm’s branding all over it.

 Other attendees of the course did look a tad bewildered as I parked up and one of them thought I'd be leading the course as a new spin on speed awareness!

 But although I was a little red-faced as a motoring lawyer to be attending the course, I would definitely recommend it to others.

 The course can take up to four hours for theory only, although this can be extended to five hours if there is a practical element too.

 Car insurance premiums unaffected

-    Once a motorist has completed the course, they will be ineligible to do it again if they re-offend within three years of the original offence.
+Once a motorist has completed the course, they'll be ineligible to do it again if they re-offend within three years of the original offence.

-    The best aspect of it is you do not need to notify your car insurance provider and your licence bears no record of it so your premiums are unaffected.
+The best aspect of it is you usually don't need to notify your car insurance provider and your licence bears no record of it so your premiums are usually unaffected.